f5devcentral/ansible-role-bigiq_migrate_apps/README.md

 Performs a series of steps needed to Migrate AS3 application service(s) with its referenced objects from a BIG-IP to another BIG-IP.

-Example: Migration from a BIG-IPs in
+*Example: Migration from a BIG-IPs on Premise to Public Cloud.
+Migration from legacy BIG-IP platforms to new platforms.*

-Limitations/Prerequisites:
+**Limitations/Prerequisites:**

 - both devices need to be managed by BIG-IQ
 - migration of AS3 application services only